Reading Time: 15 minutes

 With the amount of data we are collecting from apps, marketers can’t continue to depend on Excel exports.
 In essence, understand how the data is captured, what are the ways to extract it that’s scalable (hint… APIs), and you’ll be an in-demand asset.

 You can start first by learning about APIs in this post: what APIs are and how they work.
-Also, please subscribe to our blog newsletter to stay up to date with the latest MuleSoft and everything about connectivity!
+Also, please subscribe to our blog newsletter to stay up to date with the latest MuleSoft news and everything about connectivity!